fjossinet/RNArtistCore-binder/README.md

 Click on any `launch binder` badge on this page to begin.

-A session will launch with RNArtist all set to go and a demonstration in a Jupyter Notebook that you can step through.
+A session will launch with RNArtistCore all set to go and a demonstration in a Jupyter Notebook that you can step through.

 -----